ASK1734/Taiwan-futures-trading-with-shiaoji/README.md

 This is appling this stratigies by connecting to brokerage APIs for program trading.

 ### historical data
-There are 4 csv files in the historical data folder, which is historical data of MTFX(Mini Taiwan Future)from 2018~2021
+There are 4 csv files in the historical data folder, which is historical data of FIMTXN(Mini Taiwan Future)from 2018~2021